kdgdkd/ramiho/README.md

 [midish](https://midish.org), by Alexandre Ratchov, is a very powerful tool that does much more than advanced MIDI routing.  ramiho speaks midish because I use it for some of my own favorite setups (it turns 'dumb' USB MIDI controllers alive!).

 [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/SendMIDI), by Geert Bevin, are exhaustive and now have a beautiful GUI.
-Although the cli is what ramiho needed.

 [festival](http://festvox.org/festival/) is the best thing ever, super thanks.